3 Legal Psychedelics

 Salvia divinorum, AKA diviner’s sage, or simply salvia, is a perennial shrub-like herb native to Oaxaca, Mexico.
 The plant has large green leaves that can grow up to 30 cm long, and occasionally blossoms with pretty white and light violet flowers.

 The Mazatec — an indigenous Indian people of the Sierra Mazateca in Oaxaca — ritually chew Salvia divinorum leaves or drink a mind-altering tea or infusion for healing and divination in traditional hour-long religious ceremonies.
-Salvia is used by the Mazatec to treat ailments like alcoholism, diarrhea, and rheumatism, as well as a mysterious illness known as “panzón de arrego” which is characterized by a swollen stomach and is purportedly unique to the Mazatec people.
+Salvia is used by the Mazatec to treat ailments like alcoholism, diarrhea, and rheumatism, as well as a mysterious illness known as “panzón de arrego” which is characterized by a swollen stomach and is reportedly unique to the Mazatec people.

 Outside of indigenous contexts, salvia is most often smoked recreationally to produce psychedelic effects that typically last less than 10 minutes and are dose- and context-dependent.
 In sufficient doses, effects can be extremely intense, often overlapping with those produced by classical psychedelics, though salvinorin A is also associated with a unique suite of subjective effects.